PatrickNByrne/dotlaser/README.md

 Submodule installation adds dotlaser to your git repository as a link.
 When cloning your dotfiles repo to a new system, you will have to initialize this module before it can be used (unless you use the "hard" bootstrapping option).

-##### Example
+###### Example
 <code>cd &lt;your dotfiles directory&gt;</code>
 <code>git submodule add https://github.com/PatrickNByrne/dotlaser ./dotlaser</code>
 <code>./dotlaser/dotlaser.sh -b .</code>

 ### Manually

 Manual installation will clone the dotfiles repository to any location you choose.
-You can place this repo directly into your VCS directory for tracking, or bootstrap in "hard" mode and delete the repository alltogether.
+You can place this repo directly into your VCS directory for tracking, or bootstrap in "hard" mode and delete the repository altogether.

-##### Example
+###### Example
 <code>git clone https://github.com/PatrickNByrne/dotlaser</code>
 <code>./dotlaser/dotlaser.sh -b .</code>